Paper Makes Music at PCOC

 Since the Northwest Coast of the United States is known for frequent rain, the symbol for this year’s Pacific Coast Origami Convention –PCOC* was an umbrella.
 The convention was held in Bellevue, WA from September 29th to October 2nd.

-Patty Grodner created the lovely rainy-day-themed composition which she displayed at the PCOC exhibit -shown in the photo above, together with a piece folded by Mark Morden.
+Patty Grodner created the lovely rainy-day-themed composition that she displayed at the PCOC exhibit -shown in the photo above, together with a piece folded by Mark Morden.

 Mount Rainier